CDCgov/FoodNetTrends/README.md

 ## Interactive Dashboard

-The FoodNet Trends pipeline automatically generates an interactive HTML dashboard that allows users to explore and visualize results without requiring any server setup or additional software.
+The FoodNetTrends pipeline automatically generates an interactive HTML dashboard that allows users to explore and visualize results without requiring any server setup or additional software.

 ### Dashboard Features